-The majority of respondents (52%) have lived in Electoral Area H between 6 and 20 years.
-Surveys have been completed by a range of community members including both full time and seasonal residents.
+Surveys were completed by both full time and seasonal residents, who have lived in the area (permanently or seasonally) for a range of time periods.
+The highest response was from those living in the area 6-10 years at 29% followed 11-20 years at 23% and 1-5 years at 22%.
 Figure 2 shows the length of residence of respondents in the area.
 Most of the written responses in the "other" category related to owning property in the area but having a full time residence elsewhere.